Lighthouses of Southeastern Brazil

 Ilhabela Area Lighthouses

 1932.
 Active; focal plane 65 m (213 ft); three white flashes every 10 s.
 5 m (17 ft) post mounted on a short stone tower surrounded by a stone wall.
-Diego Fernando has a 2017 closeup photo and Google has a street view and a satellite view.
+A 2022 photo is available, Diego Fernando has a 2017 closeup photo, and Google has a street view and a satellite view.
 Located at the tip of the narrow Ponta Grossa peninsula sheltering the bay of Ubatuba.
 Accessible by road (inquire locally).
 Site open, tower closed.
 ARLHS BRA-206; BR-3160; Admiralty G0462; NGA 18560.

 Ilha de Vitória

 Date unknown.
 Active; focal plane 101 m (331 ft); white flash every 6 s.
 4 m (13 ft) square white concrete tower.
-No photo available and vegetation hides the light in Google's satellite view.
+No photo available and the light is barely visible in Google's satellite view.
 Located at the eastern tip of an island about 20 km (13 mi) east of the larger Ilha Ilhabela.
 Accessible only by boat.
 Site status unknown.
 ARLHS BRA-208; BR-3168; Admiralty G0466; NGA 18568.

 * Ponta das Canas

 Date unknown.
 Active; focal plane 13 m (43 ft); white flash every 6 s.
 11 m (36 ft) round cylindrical concrete tower, painted with red and white horizontal bands.
-Trabas has Jim Smith's photo, additional photos and a drone view are available, and Google has a satellite view.
+Viny Godoy's 2024 photo is at right, Trabas has Jim Smith's photo, additional photos and a drone view are available, and Google has a satellite view.
 Located on a promontory on the northwestern coast of Ilhabela, a large island off the mainland town of São Sebastião.
 Accessible by road.
 Site open, tower closed.
-BR-3184; Admiralty G0470; NGA 18572.
+ARLHS BRA-233; BR-3184; Admiralty G0470; NGA 18572.

 Ponta do Boi

 1900.
 Active; focal plane 70 m (230 ft); white light, on 2.5 s, off 7.5 s.
 17 m (56 ft) square cylindrical masonry tower with lantern and gallery, painted white.
 3rd order Fresnel lens in use.
-A photo by Carlos Siqueira is at right, Jefferson Flausino has a 2022 photo showing the lighthouse freshly repainted, Zigomar Monteaperto has a view from the sea, and Google has a satellite view.
+Daniel Rocha da Silva has the August 2021 photo at right, a February 2021 photo by Carlos Siqueira shows the lighthouse just before it was repainted, Jefferson Flausino has a 2022 photo, Zigomar Monteaperto has a view from the sea, and Google has a satellite view.
 The lighthouse is in a state park, the Parque Estadual de Ilhabela.
 It took two years and some imaginative engineering to build the lighthouse at this remote location.
 Located atop a steep bluff on the southeastern tip of the large island of Ilhabela about 35 km (20 mi) southeast of São Sebastião.
 Site open, but the nautical museum calls the site quase que inacessível por terra, almost inaccessible by land.
-Tower closed.
+Tower closed. .
 ARLHS BRA-082; BR-3176; Admiralty G0484; NGA 18616.

 Ponta da Sela